lynxgav/COVID19-schools/README.md

   The impact of physical distancing measures against COVID-19 transmission on contacts and mixing patterns in the Netherlands: repeated cross-sectional surveys in 2016/2017, April 2020 and June 2020 *medRxiv* 2020.05.18.20101501; doi: [https://doi.org/10.1101/2020.05.18.20101501](https://doi.org/10.1101/2020.05.18.20101501)

+### Demographic data

+We used publicly available data from the Statistics Netherlands (CBS): https://www.cbs.nl.

 ### Hospitalization data

 The hospital data included COVID-19 hospitalizations by date of admission and stratified by age during the period of 69 days following the first official case in the Netherlands (OSIRIS database).
 The applications for this dataset should be forwarded to the National Institute for Public Health and the Environment (COVID-19EPI@rivm.nl).

-### Demographic data

-We used the data from the Statistics Netherlands (CBS): https://www.cbs.nl.

 ## Model